Financial Help For Raising A Family

-Orphan’s Benefit is a weekly payment which helps carers supporting a child or young person whose parents have died or can't be found, or can’t look after them because they have a long-term health condition or incapacity.
-Check the work and income website for more information.
+Orphan's Benefit is a weekly payment which helps carers supporting a child or young person whose parents have died or can't be found, or can't look after them because they have a long-term health condition or incapacity.
+Check the Work and Income website for more information.

 What other help may I be able to get from Work and Income NZ?

 Work and Income NZ has a wide range of financial help available to people on a benefit or working in a variety of circumstances.
 If you have costs that you can't meet on your own, contact Work and Income on 0800 559 009.
-Or, visit the Work and Income NZ 'Check what you might get' guide and check information about extra help at the Work and Income NZ website.
+Or, visit the Work and Income NZ 'Check what you might get' guide and check information about extra help at the Work and Income NZ webpage.

 What if my child has a disability or chronic condition?